cyyynthia/pronoundb.org/CODE_OF_CONDUCT.md

    Extremism is dangerous and only lead to conflicts, and nobody likes conflicts.
 Exaggerating someone's view on a subject to misleadingly claim they are being offensive, oppressive, or otherwise harmful falls under this rule.

-You may report unappropriated behavior by shooting me an email at cynthia@cynthia.dev.
+You may report unappropriated behavior by shooting me an email at cynthia@maid.gg.